8r0wn13/flAWS/README.md

 Side note (not useful for this game): All S3 buckets, when configured for web hosting, are given an AWS domain you can use to browse to it without setting up your own DNS.
 In this case, flaws.cloud can also be visited by going to http://flaws.cloud.s3-website-us-west-2.amazonaws.com/

 What will help you for this level is to know its permissions are a little loose.

+<summary>Level 1: Hint 2</summary>
+You now know that we have a bucket named `flaws.cloud` in `us-west-2`, so you can attempt to browse the bucket by using the aws cli by running:

+`aws s3 ls  s3://flaws.cloud/ --no-sign-request --region us-west-2`

+If you happened to not know the region, there are only a dozen regions to try.
+You could also use the GUI tool cyberduck to browse this bucket and it will figure out the region automatically.

+Finally, you can also just visit http://flaws.cloud.s3.amazonaws.com/ which lists the files due to the permissions issues on this bucket.

+Want to just know how to get to the next level without running these tools?

+<summary>Level 1: Hint 3 - solution</summary>
+At this point, you should have found a file that will tell you to go to the sub-domain http://level2-c8b217a33fcf1f839f6f1f73a00a9ae7.flaws.cloud
 </details>

 ### My solution Level 1